Mali: Religion

 Islam was introduced to West Africa in the 11th century and remains the predominant religion in much of the region.
-An estimated 90% of Malians are Muslim (mostly Sunni), approximately 5% are Christian (about two-thirds Roman Catholic and one-third Protestant) and the remaining 5% adhere to traditional African religions such as the Dogon religion.
-Atheism and agnosticism are believed to be rare among Malians, most of whom practice their religion daily.
+An estimated 90% of Malians are Muslim (mostly non-denominational and Sunni), approximately 5% are Christian (about two-thirds Roman Catholic and one-third Protestant) and the remaining 5% adhere to traditional African religions such as the Dogon religion.
+Atheism and agnosticism are believed to be rare among Malians, most of whom practise their religion daily.

 The constitution establishes a secular state and provides for freedom of religion, and the government largely respects this right.

-Islam as historically practiced in Mali has been malleable and adapted to local conditions; relations between Muslims and practitioners of minority religious faiths have generally been amicable.
+Islam as historically practised in Mali has been malleable and adapted to local conditions; relations between Muslims and practitioners of minority religious faiths have generally been amicable.

 After the 2012 imposition of sharia rule in northern parts of the country, however, Mali came to be listed high (number 7) in the Christian persecution index published by Open Doors, which described the persecution in the north as severe.

 Education

 Public education in Mali is in principle provided free of charge and is compulsory for nine years between the ages of seven and sixteen.
 The system encompasses six years of primary education beginning at age 7, followed by six years of secondary education.
-Mali's actual primary school enrollment rate is low, in large part because families are unable to cover the cost of uniforms, books, supplies, and other fees required to attend.
+Mali's actual primary school enrolment rate is low, in large part because families are unable to cover the cost of uniforms, books, supplies, and other fees required to attend.

-In 2017, the primary school enrollment rate was 61% (65% of males and 58% of females).
-In the late 1990s, the secondary school enrollment rate was 15% (20% of males and 10% of females).
+In 2017, the primary school enrolment rate was 61% (65% of males and 58% of females).
+In the late 1990s, the secondary school enrolment rate was 15% (20% of males and 10% of females).
 The education system is plagued by a lack of schools in rural areas, as well as shortages of teachers and materials.

 Estimates of literacy rates in Mali range from 27–30 to 46.4%, with literacy rates significantly lower among women than men.
-The University of Bamako, which includes four constituent universities, is the largest university in the country and enrolls approximately 60,000 undergraduate and graduate students.
+The University of Bamako, which includes four constituent universities, is the largest university in the country and enrols approximately 60,000 undergraduate and graduate students.